 Despite that fact that the recruitment unit has already ensured that both the new and the old employees are well qualified for their job, the employers must evolve.
 Therefore, they need further training and development.

-Moreover, they facilitate further opportunities such as career growth and personal development for the employees who want to truly want improve grow their standards, knowledge, and skills.
+Moreover, they facilitate further opportunities such as career growth and personal development for the employees who want to truly want to improve grow their standards, knowledge, and skills.

 Benefits & Administration of Compensation

 In a large company, this unit would be split in two, and even it would have a third unit only for payroll.
-Now, in this case, this unit is in charge with all types of benefits and compensations from insurance to payroll.
+Now, in this case, this unit is in charge of all types of benefits and compensations from insurance to payroll.

 Benefits, specifically, will have to deal with group health benefits, negotiating insurance, and retirement funds and so on.